In this post, I benchmark the performance of Kourier against Rust’s Hyper and Go’s net/http.

 # PORT is 3275 for Kourier, 8080 for Rust (Hyper), or 7080 for Go (net/http).

 I set timers to exercise as much framework code as possible in the benchmark.
-On Kourier, I set request and idle timers; on Rust (Hyper), I set timers only for requests; on Go (net/http), I set request, idle, and write timers, as you can see on Kourier’s repository (all benchmark code is available at the Src/Tests/Resources/Benchmarks folder).
+On Kourier, I set timeouts for request processing and idle connections; on Rust (Hyper), I set timeouts for requests only; on Go (net/http), I set request, idle, and write timeouts, as you can see on Kourier’s repository (all benchmark code is available at the Src/Tests/Resources/Benchmarks folder).

 Results 🔗